 Sharing data with third parties or utilizing licensed data is a boon for business: According to Gartner’s report, within the next two years 85% of data sharing strategies that include external data sources will drive revenue generating digital business outcomes.

-For organizations like The Center for New Data, which relies on external researchers and data scientists to derive insights about critical public health and policy issues using sensitive data, external data sharing is not optional — it is a necessity.
+For organizations like a health data company, which relies on external researchers and data scientists to derive insights about critical public health and policy issues using sensitive data, external data sharing is not optional — it is a necessity.
 External data sharing can bring essential resources into the data analysis process and accelerate speed to insights, but organizations must ensure that they account for geography-based data use regulations and have oversight into how data is being used by data consumers outside of their domain.

 The Top 5 Data Sharing Challenges